-Originating from Africa, the word Okra called okwuru may have sprouted from one of the Nigerian dialects in the Igbo Language.
-The French call it Gumbo.
-The Indian sub-continent Bhindi, bheeda.
-The Arabic world, Afghanistan, Iran and the Middle East all refer to it as Bamia/Bamya/Bamieh.
-The Egyptians refer to it as a stew with lamb similar to our Parsi Bhida ma gos!
-It is also popular in the Far Eastern world of Malaysia, Singapore and Thailand in particular.
+Originating from Africa, the word Okra, called Okwuru, may have sprouted from one of the Nigerian dialects in the Igbo language.
+The French call it "gumbo".
+In the Indian sub-continent, Bhindi, bheeda.
+The Arabic world, Afghanistan, Iran, and the Middle East all refer to it as Bamia/Bamya/Bamieh.
+The Egyptians refer to it as a stew with lamb, similar to our Parsi Bhida ma gos!
+It is also popular in the Far Eastern world, in Malaysia, Singapore, and Thailand in particular.

 Mostly eaten cooked, it can be consumed raw.
-Keeping it crisp has the maximum nutritional values.
-Crispy fried in tempura batter it can be delicious.
+Keeping it crisp has the maximum nutritional value.
+Crispy fried in tempura batter, it can be delicious.
 Try the same in a pakora batter.
 Stuffed Okras are a delicacy served at weddings in certain cultures!

 I can just imagine those noses being turned up at this understated, happily avoided vegetable!
-If cooked right they can be delicious.
-Worth a shot, trust me.
+If cooked right, they can be delicious.
+It's worth a shot, believe me.

-People have always been clever enough to know which vegetable helped prevent and cure certain ailments.
-Our wise ancestors seemed to have shared their knowledge and stayed healthy with the help of natures bounty.
-In modern days we are fortunate enough to find out the detailed analysis of everything.
+People have always been clever enough to know which vegetables help prevent and cure certain ailments.
+Our wise ancestors seemed to have shared their knowledge and stayed healthy with the help of nature's bounty.
+In modern days, we are fortunate enough to find out the detailed analysis of everything.
 The DNA of a piece of vegetable is quite incredible.
-Broken down into Minerals, Vitamins and Antioxidants, it can tell us exactly how it can help us maintain good health.
+Broken down into minerals, vitamins, and antioxidants, it can tell us exactly how it can help us maintain good health.
 What we take for granted and shrug away lightly on a daily basis, can essentially be our road to preventive medicine.
 This could work to our advantage as we learn more about this amazing pod.

 Modern medicine is a privilege; with that comes a price we pay.
-Food and nutrition may not be able to stop an illness in its tracks but it can certainly help us keep healthy and happy.
-Invest in your health, it is everything and more to enjoy life.
-"Let food by thy medicine, and medicine be thy food." – Hippocrates
+Food and nutrition may not be able to stop an illness in its tracks, but it can certainly help us stay healthy and happy.
+Invest in your health.
+It is everything and more to enjoy life.
+"Let food be thy medicine, and medicine be thy food." – Hippocrates

-This green long pod of goodness grows on a small green stem.
-The Okra itself can be short and stubby, long and fat or thin. slim and crisp.
+This long green pod of goodness grows on a small green stem.
+The okra itself can be short and stubby, long and fat or thin and crisp.
 Variations depend on the geography and the soil where it grows, when it is harvested and lots of other factors.
-Part of the mallow family, it is related to the cotton crop, hibiscus and hollyhock plants.
+It is part of the mallow family and is related to the cotton crop, hibiscus, and hollyhock plants.
 It is mostly a tropical plant grown in the heat of the summer.

 It can be rather prickly with the thorns!

-Additional health benefits are a glowing skin.
+Additional health benefits include glowing skin.
 It can prevent pimples from popping up!

-People living in India, UK and Canada, regularly drink a glass of water soaked overnight with fresh Okra to help diabetics maintain their blood sugars.
+People living in India, the UK, and Canada regularly drink a glass of water soaked overnight with fresh Okra to help diabetics maintain their blood sugars.

-Full of minerals and vitamins it helps build strong bones, prevents osteoporosis and looks after the joints in general.
-The Folic Acid present in Okra can help women keep healthy during their pregnancy.
+Full of minerals and vitamins, it helps build strong bones, prevents osteoporosis and looks after the joints in general.
+The folate present in okra can help women keep healthy during pregnancy.

-The plant is made of the outer green pod, the little white pearly beads inside and the "top" that is the root of the pod.
-It is slightly furry on touch, can be hard and fibrous as it becomes older and yet sweet and crisp when picked early on.
+The plant is made of the outer green pod, the little white pearly beads inside, and the "top," which is the root of the pod.
+It is slightly furry on touch and can be hard and fibrous as it becomes older, yet sweet and crisp when picked early on.
 It is best eaten when young and tender.
-It contains a mucilaginous juice which gives it the slimy texture; a result only once touched by a knife!
-It is generally this slimy feeling that turns people away from eating this vegetable.
-There are a number of ways to reduce and avoid that.
+It contains a mucilaginous juice which gives it a slimy texture; a result only once touched by a knife!
+This slimy sensation is generally what turns people off from eating this vegetable.
+There are a number of ways to reduce or avoid that.